 Troubridge is a very prolific artist, who has worked for many clients and lots of international magazines, involving herself in several projects and exhibitions.
 She published four interesting photographic books: “The Trouble with Amelia” (Booth-Clibborn Editions, 2004), “Malta Diaries” (Trolley Books, 2009), “20,000 days on earth.
 Nick Cave” (2014) and “Joan of Arc had style” (Trolley Books, 2015). © Amelia Troubridge

-LOUISE HAYWOOD-SCHIEFER comes from the East Midlands and made her way in London, where she’s actually based.
+LOUISE HAYWOOD-SCHIEFER comes from the East Midlands and made her way in London, where she has actually based.
 Specialized in portraits, and working for The Big Issue, The Telegraph, Time Out and Tate Modern (only to name a few), she enthusiastically and curiously photographs actors, singers, politicians, public figures and everyday people.
 Her camera was faced by the Dalai Lama and Prince William but also by some domestic felines (usually called ‘cats’).

 Louise met and photographed Anna on 7th October 2013 for the British free music magazine The Fly, and she’s reported to had a successful shoot with this “sweet pretty lady” with a shirt “in the perfect shade of blue”. © Louise Haywood-Schiefer